19wh1a1270/II-IT-B-LAB/DS Lab/Experiment 1/linear search without rec/README.md

 3.whenever the number matches with the target number the index should return which is the key value.

-4.here the given array is {10, 6, 8, 15, 20, 3, 14, 99, 66, 30} and our target number is 66, so our program checks from the first element 10 to the 9th element since 66 is present in the 9th position and thus the index 8 i.e the key value will be returned.The output is the number 66 is the number 66 is present at the index 8.
+4.here the given array is {10, 6, 8, 15, 20, 3, 14, 99, 66, 30} and our target number is 66, so our program checks from the first element 10 to the 9th element since 66 is present in the 9th position and thus the index 8 i.e the key value will be returned.The output is : Element 66 is present at the index 8

 ![Output1](output66.png)